lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 To change your process view to each process gets its own line or linear select the :guilabel:`Linear` radio button in the upper left hand corner.
 To oranize each related process with a tree for parent and child processes press the :guilabel:`Tree` radio button.
 To search for a particular process enter a search term in the bar towards the ceneter top of the user interface.

-To change the update period is to :menuselection:`Option --> Update Period`.
-To change more preferences :menuselection:`Option --> Prefrences` and a preferences window will pop up.
-To change the font is the drop down menu under :guilabel:`Appearance` and the drop down number is for the font size.
-To change how cpu usage is divided per your total number of CPU cores or a Single cpu press a radio button under :guilabel:`%CPU divided by`.

 When you have qps open a tray icon will appear that shows a graph of cpu usage.